cookie-status/cookie-status-dev/content/_index.md

 | **Other browser storage in 1st party context** | No restrictions. | No restrictions. | No restrictions. | Restricted to 7 days maximum storage on pages with URL decoration (query parameters or fragments) when referring domain is a known tracker. |
 | **Referrer** | Default browser policy (`no-referrer-when-downgrade`) | Default browser policy (`no-referrer-when-downgrade`) | Default browser policy (`no-referrer-when-downgrade`) | Default browser policy (`no-referrer-when-downgrade`).
 For referrers that are known trackers, where the referring page also has URL decoration (query parameters or fragments), referrer is downgraded to eTLD+1 (e.g. https://app.site.com/?id=123 becomes https://site.com). |
 {{< /table >}}

+## FAQ

+### 1. Why does this resource exist?

+Web browsers are going through fairly momentous shifts in order to better respond to the increasing number of data breaches and cases of data misuse by third parties.

+Unfortunately, each browser (and the underlying browser engine) seems to have their own interpretation of how to best tackle the problem, which leads to a diverse set of features across the browser landscape.

+What's worse, the information about how these tracking protection mechanisms are deployed is all over the place: in release notes, in developer documentation, in Twitter threads, in working groups, in feature drafts, in bug patches, etc.

+The purpose of the **Cookie Status** resource is to (attempt to) collect this information in one place for easy access and perusal.

+There is no commercial agenda behind this project.
+In fact, there is no agenda other than knowledge transfer.

+### 2. Why only the four browsers?

+Just to kick things off.
+Hopefully the open-source nature of this project will invite others to contribute details about browsers that are doing significant work with regard to user privacy (e.g. [Brave](https://www.brave.com/)).

+### 3. What cookies / browser storage does Cookie Status set and why?

+Cookie Status doesn't use browser cookies, `localStorage`, or `IndexedDB`.

+`sessionStorage` is used to add some functionality to navigation (marking visited pages, highlighting search terms).

+Nothing in browser storage is sent to any third parties at any time.

+If you see anything contrary to the above, please raise [an issue](https://github.com/cookie-status/cookie-status-dev/issues) about this.